Frozen-Flask/Frozen-Flask/docs/index.rst

     $ pip install Frozen-Flask

-or you can get the `source code from github
+or you can get the `source code from GitHub
 <https://github.com/Frozen-Flask/Frozen-Flask>`_.

 Context